The Best Wear OS Apps in 2019

 IFTTT stands for ‘If This Then That’ and refers to the interaction between different services.
 The application creates applets which connect various devices and apps into one manageable ecosystem.
 For instance, users can get emails when their smartwatch completes a new action or get notified on their wearable about the phone’s battery level.
 Practically everything, including social networks, thermostats, and smart speakers, can be synchronised with wearables via IFTTT.

 Although it seems very practical, not many people use wearable apps to monitor their smart home setups.
-Due to that fact, Google disabled the Nest app for Wear OS.
+Due to that fact, Google disabled the for Wear OS.
 The program connecting security systems is still available on smartphones, though.

 Smartwatches can be really convenient while travelling.
 With applications to track location, build routes, and share data, it’s easy to manage trips and quickly acclimatise to new places.
 While performing all these actions on a phone is what modern travellers already do, facilitating the process with wearables is on its way to wide acceptance.